thiagovas/bs-detector-dataset/README.md

 # bs-detector-dataset
-Created this repository just to keep the dataset of bs-detector, and to make pair-review possible.
+In this repository, we got the base dataset of BS-Detector and put some new sources.<br>
+Some Brazilian and some american sources.<br>
+The methodology used here is the same found at OpenSources (http://www.opensources.co/)